JuliaArrays/BlockArrays.jl/README.md

 **Note:** Currently, a quite new build of julia master is needed to use this package.

 A block array is a partition of an array into blocks or subarrays, see [wikipedia](https://en.wikipedia.org/wiki/Block_matrix) for a good description.
 This package introduces the abstract type `AbstractBlockArray` for arrays that exhibit this block structure.
 Currently, two concrete types are implemented that have very similar API but differs in how the blocks are stored in memory.
 The type `BlockArray` stores each block contiguously while the type `PseudoBlockArray` stores the full matrix contiguously.
-Which one to use depends on the use case, `BlockArray` supports fast non copying extraction and insertion of blocks while `PseudoBlockArray` supports directly using the underlying full matrix in a linear solver for example.
-Both these type follow the `AbstractArray` interface and should work in arbitrary dimensions for arbitrary block types, as long as the block type itself satisfies the `AbstractArray` interface.
+Which one to use depends on your use case, `BlockArray` supports fast non copying extraction and insertion of blocks while `PseudoBlockArray` supports directly using the underlying full matrix in for example a linear solver.
+Both these types follow the `AbstractArray` interface and should work in arbitrary dimensions for arbitrary block types as long as the block type itself satisfies the `AbstractArray` interface.

 This README will first provide an overview over the `BlockArray` type and then later discuss the few differences between `BlockArrays` and `PseudoBlockArrays`.

 ### Creating uninitialized `BlockArrays`.

 A `BlockArray` can be created with the blocks left uninitialized using the `BlockArray(block_type, block_sizes...)` function.
-The `block_type` should be an array type, for example could for example a `Vector{Int}`.
+The `block_type` should be an array type, it could for example be `Matrix{Float64}`.
 The block sizes are each a `Vector{Int}` which determines the size of the blocks in that dimension.
 We here create a `[1,2]×[3,2]` block matrix of `Float32`s:

 ```jl
 julia> BlockArray(Matrix{Float32}, [1,2], [3,2])